 Among the all project planning tools, the Gantt chart is the foundation of project planning.
 In this post, I will show you how easily you can create a Gantt chart in Google Sheets.
 Also, I will show you how you can automate your Gantt Charts to do some tasks to increase your productivity.

 Google Sheets is one of the best cloud-based spreadsheets available out there.
 On the other hand, it is entirely free for personal use.
 Since it comes with your Google Account, it is interoperable with other products in the Google Drive.
 And also, you can make use of the 15 GB free cloud space to store your files.

 You can easily share Google Sheets with others who have Google Account and grant them with edit, comment, or view-only access permissions.
 You can also restrict some cells and allow others to edit only the required cells.
-And also, you can see the version history as well as track changes to each and every cell.
+And also, you can see the version history as well as track changes to each cell.

 You can also make use of other Google Drive apps when you use Google Sheets for Project Management.

 Google Sheets project management templates – Template Gallery

 Google sheets provide you with pre-built templates for some cases to give you a head start.
 To access the Google Sheets project management templates;

 - Click “New” button in the top left corner of the Google Drive

 - Hover over the arrowhead next to Google Sheets